 Any patient of Ochsner Health has an electronic medical record (EMR).
 All Ochsner medical records are stored electronically and accessible at any Ochsner location.
 If you are an Ochsner patient your records are safe.
 They are backed up electronically everyday and accessible by any Ochsner physician at any Ochsner health center or hospital location.
 You can also access your medical information through MyOchsner.

-Access 24/7 care online with Ochsner Anywhere Care virtual visits
+Access 24/7 care online with Ochsner Connected Anywhere virtual visits

 See your providers online with MyOchsner virtual appointments for primary and specialty care